 2. Constant Contact

 Constant Contact stands out for its intuitive dashboard and easily-accessible features.
-It’s user-friendly, comes with phone and live chat support.
+It’s user-friendly and comes with support over the phone or live chat.
 They offer extensive training materials.
 They include a variety of templates to run surveys, coupons, invitations, and add video.
 It is also a complete contact management system.

 Pricing: Plans begin at either $20/month (for the basic plan) or $45/month (for the “Plus” plan), each for up to 500 subscribers.
 The monthly price increases incrementally with more subscribers.
 One month free.